7abushahla/har-mcu/docs/m3_end_to_end_pipeline.md

 - The no-augmentation baseline rows, including no-augmentation QAT, have augmentation disabled and therefore use unaugmented normalized train arrays.
 - QAT validation data is not augmented.
 QAT's representative/calibration data for the final full-integer TFLite conversion is not augmented.
 - Recommendation: keep `apply_in_qat=true` for future augmentation ablations so QAT fine-tuning and FP32/fine-tune training see the same training distribution.
 The current live recommendation is already Daghero E09 v2 QAT, but keep the no-augmentation Daghero E09 QAT export as the control and rollback comparison.

+Why augment during QAT as well as FP32/fine-tuning:

+- The deployed QAT artifact is not just the FP32 model converted after training.
+QAT wraps the model with fake-quantization behavior, recompiles it, and runs additional training epochs before exporting INT8.
+In [src/quant/qat_train.py](/shared/b00088568/github/har-mcu/src/quant/qat_train.py): lines 454-486, the QAT model is built, compiled, given a training input, and fit again.
+- If FP32/fine-tune training used rotation augmentation but QAT did not, the last trainable stage would optimize only on clean normalized windows.
+That can partially wash out the robustness learned earlier, because the final deployed weights are the post-QAT weights.
+- Keeping `apply_in_qat=true` makes QAT see the same train-time robustness policy that produced the FP32/fine-tuned checkpoint, while still validating on clean `X_val` and converting/calibrating with unaugmented representative arrays.
+The config switch remains useful: setting `apply_in_qat=false` is a valid ablation if we want to measure whether augmentation-only-before-QAT is enough for a specific model.
+- Augmenting only pretraining/fine-tuning might be enough when QAT uses very few epochs, a very small learning rate, frozen layers, or empirical results show no difference.
+That is not guaranteed, and our selected deployable artifact is QAT, so the conservative training contract is to include the same augmentation in QAT and let clean validation/test decide whether it helped.

 All current M3 v1 rotation configs enable this block with probability `0.5` and `mode=uniform_so3`. [configs/default.yaml](/shared/b00088568/github/har-mcu/configs/default.yaml) keeps it disabled by default.
 The v2 Slurm wrapper does not edit the YAML files; it overrides the augmentation keys on the command line so v2 outputs stay traceable to their artifact suffix.